“Thirty, Flirty & Thriving”

 Happy New Year!
 As “Tidying Up with Marie Kondo” fever swept the world, I lived out this first month of 2019 by sparking joy each day.
 January marked the start of my thirties, which I celebrated with freebies and food on the day of my birthday and a triple birthday party with my birthday buds on that birthday weekend.
 The Baes celebrated the upcoming birth of a new bae-bae girl with a baby shower.
 I began street dancing again at Harbour Dance Centre.
 TV season started up with You, Unbreakable Kimmy Schmidt, The Good Place, Brooklyn Nine Nine, Crazy Ex-Girlfriend, Broad City, and Victoria.
 I saw some great movies, including 13 Going On 30, A Dog’s Way Home, If Beale Street Could Talk, On The Basis Of Sex, Roma, The Lego Movie 2, and Miss Bala.
 New music releases from Tyler Hilton, Billie Eilish, Lana Del Rey, Dua Lipa, Florence + The Machine, Tori Kelly, Jenny Lewis, Maren Morris, Sam Smith & Normani were added to my playlists.
 Awards season began with the Golden Globes, hosted by Sandra Oh and Andy Samberg, in which Bohemian Rhapsody and Green Book won big.
 I tuned into Rent Live as I booked my trip to NYC in March.
 All in all, January was FYRE.

 February kicked off with the most boring Super Bowl in Super Bowl history, but who really cares when you have the Puppy Bowl, the Kitten Bowl, and Adam Levine wearing your godmother’s curtains?
 In contrast, the Grammy Awards were the best yet.
 Hosted by Alicia Keys, the show was alive with big female energy from the likes of Kacey Musgraves, Janelle Monae, Dua Lipa, Dolly Parton, Diana RossH.E.R, Cardi B, Lady Gaga, Chloe x Halle, and the one and only Michelle Obama.
 I listened to new music from Adam Lambert, Haley Reinhart, Ariana Grande, Carly Rae Jepsen, Ellie Goulding, Solange, Maddie Poppe, John Legend, Bruno Mars & Cardi B, Sara Bareilles, John Mayer, Kree Harrison, and Zealyn.
 I watched Pretty Woman (I know, finally!), Josh Groban Live at MSG on the Bridges Tour (in theatres), How to Train Your Dragon 3, and Isn’t It Romantic.
 I read books by Cleo Wade, Amanda Lovelace, and Marianne Power.
 I worked at working out to keep up with Fitness February.
 I celebrated Galentines with the girls and Valentines with the dogs.
 I met Angie Thomas on her On The Come Up book tour.
 I laughed out loud to a couple comedy shows as part of Just for Laughs Fest.
 I saw Brasstracks at the Imperial.
-It snowed, a lot.
+Oh, and it snowed.
+A lot.

 Live Shows in 2019.

-- Brasstracks in Vancouver on February 27th.
+- Brasstracks at The Imperial in Vancouver on February 27th.

 Music in 2019.